ky1ejs/osx-box-bootstrap/README.md

 ## Provisioning

+### Install Xcode - can be saved as an intermediate template

+* Run `xcode-select --install` and install the Xcode Command Line tools (popup should appear)
+* Install the Xcode version you want to use, to the canonical path (`/Applications/Xcode.app`)
+  * Open it after the install, accept the EULA
+  * Create a test iOS project with UI Tests, build & run tests - allow Developer mode when prompted
+  * Create a test Mac OS X project with UI Tests, build & run tests - allow Accessibility for UI tests when prompted
+  * install all the available SDKs and Simulators
+    * Xcode -> Preferences -> Downloads -> Components
+  * open the iOS Simulator from Xcode -> Open Developer Tools (in the statusbar menu) -> iOS Simulator and validate that it works

+### Run auto setups, with ansible

 * To activate the vagrant insecure key, which will be used during the setup:
   * If your ssh-agent is not running: `eval $(ssh-agent)`
   * then: `ssh-add ./vagrant-insecure_private_key`